PearCoding/Ignis/docs/src/getting_started/building.rst

 1. Clone Ignis from https://github.com/PearCoding/Ignis.

+    1. (Optional) Copy the config file ``scripts/windows/config.json`` and change it to your needs.
+Normally you do not have to change anything.
+The option ``LOCATION`` can be used to specify a different location for the dependencies.
+The option ``CMAKE_SLN`` can be set true to use Visual Studion .sln instead of the Ninja based Ignis configuration.
-    1. Run the script ``scripts/windows/setup.ps1``.
-This will download all the necessary dependencies, except CUDA, compile it and create a new directory ``deps/`` on the directory on top of Ignis.
+    2. Run the script ``scripts/windows/setup.ps1``.
+If you use a different config file, specify the path as an argument to the script.
+The script will download all the necessary dependencies, except CUDA, compile it and create a new directory ``deps/`` on the directory on top of Ignis or the location specified in the config.
 This step has to be done only once, or if some of the dependencies got updated.
-    2. The Visual Studio solution ``build/Ignis.sln`` can be used for further development.
+    3. By default the ``build/`` directory contains a Ninja based ``Release`` configuration.
+If ``CMAKE_SLN`` was set to true, the Visual Studio solution ``build/Ignis.sln`` can be used for further development.
-    3. The ``Release`` configuration is well tested and should be used for most purposes.
+    4. The ``Release`` configuration is well tested and should be used for most purposes.
 Any other configuration is experimental and may fail at any time.

 Windows (Manual)
 ----------------